Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Convergence analysis

-For a deterministic and divergence-free dynamic system, Feng et. al. proposed a volume-preserving method \cite{KangShang1995volume}, which splits an $n$-dimensional problem into $n-1$ subproblems with each of them being volume-preserving.
-We shall modify Feng's method (first order case) by including the randomness as the last subproblem to take into account the additive noise, i.e.,
+For a deterministic and divergence-free dynamical system, Feng et. al. proposed a volume-preserving method \cite{KangShang1995volume}, which splits a $d$-dimensional problem into $d-1$ subproblems with each of them being a two-dimensional problem and thus being volume-preserving.
+We shall modify Feng's method (first-order case) by including the randomness as the last subproblem to take into account the additive noise, i.e.,